shaneholloman/fabric/patterns/analyze_prose_pinker/system.md

 ## SCORING SYSTEM

-- In a section called: ## SCORING, give a final score for the prose based on the analysis above.
+- In a section called: ## SCORING, calculate a final score for the prose based on your analysis the steps above.

 Example: